stouffer/EvoGeoModules/manuscript/outline.md

 regional interactions, and 12 show coevolution using the local interactions (see *Supp.
 Mat.
 XX* for associated tests). **Figure?**.

+This shows that @price macro-evolutionary processes (such as co-diversification) have consequences at the macro-ecological level, but may not be detected at finer spatial scales due to a stronger effect of ecological processes locally. **Transition into hyp 2**.

 # Point 1 -- Strong hypothesis that macro-evolutionary processes have macro-ecological consequences

 - We expect a matching between the scales of eco/evo mechanisms